L'Inconnue de la Seine: German literature

+Hertha Pauli's 1931 story "L'Inconnue de la Seine", which first appeared in the Berliner Tageblatt Ödön von Horváth's play based on his friend Hertha Pauli's story, written in 1934 and titled Eine Unbekannte aus der Seine.
+Claire Goll's 1936 short story "Die Unbekannte aus der Seine", in which the protagonist peers into a death mask and dies from a heart attack caused by delusion and guilt as he believes he recognizes the face as his daughter.
+Max Frisch's 1955 play Die Chinesische Mauer features L'Inconnue de la Seine as one of several historical figures.
+U-Boat commander Herbert Werner mentions having a copy of the cast on his wall in his parents' house in his 1968 memoir, Iron Coffins.

 Slavic literature

 Czech poet Vítězslav Nezval wrote the poem "Neznámá ze Seiny", inspired by the story, in 1929.
 Vladimir Nabokov's 1934 poem "L'Inconnue de la Seine", written in Russian, was published in Poslednie Novosti.
 It has been argued that this poem has as much to do with the Slavic myth of rusalka as with the mask itself.

 Ballet

 In 1963, Bentley Stone choreographed a version of L'Inconnue to music by Francis Poulenc for the Stone-Camryn Ballet.
 It premiered with a cast that included Ruth Ann Koesun and John Kriza.
 That ballet was moved to the American Ballet Theatre in 1965, with Koesun and Kriza reprising their roles, and with Christine Sarry taking the role of the "River Girl".

 Film

 Director Agnès Varda talks about L'Innconnue in her 1988 documentary Jane B. par Agnès V. where she compares Jane Birkin's desire to be famous but anonymous as the state of L'Inconnue.
 Used in the film The Screaming Skull, in 1958 as the image of the dead wife.